dailydotdev/daily/README.md

 Now you have all the required services running.
 Each project's repo explains what services are needed and how to get started with them.

-> Note that currently not all services are ready (or needed) for local environment so Daily Redirector and Daily Monetization services are not available for you.
+> Note that currently, not all services are ready (or needed) for local environment so Daily Redirector and Daily Monetization services are not available for you.
 >
 > It means that if you click on an article you will get error 404 and that you will not see ads on your local environment.

 ## 🎨 Setting Up Daily Apps

-Now, let's quickly setup daily.dev chrome extension to elaborate how you can setup each daily.dev application.
+Now, let's quickly set up daily.dev chrome extension to elaborate on how you can set up each daily.dev application.

 ### → STEP #1